feldera/feldera/docs/sql/integer.md

 unary and binary), `*` (multiplication), `/` (division), `%`
 (modulus).

+The modulo operator treats modulo by -1 (`x % -1`) as a special edge case, and returns 0 for it.

 Casting a string to an integer type will produce a runtime error if the string cannot be interpreted as a number.